MethodoxTech/cv/README.md

 At the moment cv just checks whether the beginning of paths match that as specified in .cvignore file - no wildcards is supported.
 You are welcome to make a PR in [this function](https://github.com/chaojian-zhang/cv/blob/91f711abcf1ba6d6a37ab8d3dc9c2d79ee694cc9/Program.cs#L344) to complete the implementation.

-## Dependency and Platform

-This program utilizes standard Net 6 and can be compiled to any native environment.
-The published releases only contains Windows-only builds for obvious reasons.
-To compile for other platforms, download .Net 6 SDK and build accordingly.